JiDevOps/jidevops.github.io/_posts/2020-09-20-Google-Cloud-Run-Setup.markdown

 ---
 layout: post
-title:  "Google Cloud Run Basics"
+title:  "Build and Deploy to Google Cloud Run"
 date:   2020-09-20 17:00:00 +1200
 categories: Azure
 ---
+# Google Cloud Run

+GCR is a fully managed computing platfor for deploying and scaling containerised applications.
+This enables developers to not worry about the underlying infrastructure and concentrate on writing portable applications in our favourtie langues such as Python, Java, Go etc.

-# Setting up Google Cloud SDK
+## Setting up Google Cloud SDK

 Google Cloud SDK is a set of tools that you can use to manage resources and applications hosted on Google Cloud.